 Rosie did not ask what spices I need as she is well aware of how I cook Piajkoli ar Aloo diye Tangra Macher Jhol.
-I use a few fresh Garlic pods, some green chilies and a mandatory tempering of Kalojire to make this dish.
+I use a few fresh Garlic pods, some green chilies, and a mandatory tempering of Kalojire to make this dish.
 Last but not least, if available I use some coriander leaves too.
 In short, this is basically a very simple and comforting light fish curry I am talking about.

-She knew it when I called I was driving the car and was returning from office.
+She knew it when I called I was driving the car and was returning from the office.
 This was another reason she talked little.
 She never approves of me using the phone while driving in Kolkata traffic though she is aware that I use a Bluetooth speaker.
 One thing I must say, this girl who works as a nanny for Pasta and also my right hand at home is nothing but a family member.

 My family members know my bad mood is actually a bad thing to deal with and Rosie probably sensed that.
 It was a demanding day at work and I was for some reason feeling blue!